chris-pikul/portfolio/src/content/articles/piktv-1.md

 This is VirtualBox so I don't care about those messages, and on a TV I also would not care.
 So this gets rid of more messages.
 - `splash` tells GRUB to use a background image.
-- `$vt_handoff` is here because I read somewhere that it helps the handoff process when changing graphics mode to the next splash system.
-I don't know if it's needed, but it didn't break anything.
-[Update: It's Ubuntu specific, not needed]

 Also to note is the last line about `GRUB_GFXPAYLOAD_LINUX` which is again supposed to help with the mode switching.